community.sops.sops_encrypt module – Encrypt data with SOPS

 Synopsis

-• Allows to encrypt binary data (Base64 encoded), text data, JSON or YAML data with sops.
+• Allows to encrypt binary data (Base64 encoded), text data, JSON or YAML data with SOPS.

 Parameters